TibiMihai/FinalProject_IBS/README.md

 	a problem due to the way the ensemble is built;
-	min_sample_split= a small value will reduce the variance of the ensemble, at the cost of a higher individual tree bias min_samples leaf = similar in interpretation to min_sample_split criterion = not a real rule of thumb to know which one to pick, worth trying both The hyperparameters optimization was conducted with Bayesian optimization with the default option (Gaussian Process)
+	min_sample_split= a small value will reduce the variance of the ensemble, at the cost of a higher individual tree bias min_samples leaf = similar in interpretation to min_sample_split criterion = not a real rule of thumb to know which one to pick, worth trying both.

+The hyperparameters optimization was conducted with Bayesian optimization with the default option (Gaussian Process)

 ## RESULTS